Throw a topwater plug on Alabama coastal waters this spring and watch it explode with a speckled trout.

 Yano rarely anchors in the spring.
 “I try to not anchor in springtime,” he says.
 “It’s hard to reposition the boat, and the anchor makes noise that spooks the fish.”

-Of course, after a long winter of cold winds and rough waters, April usually brings smoother sea conditions and much more pleasant temperatures.
+Of course, after a long winter of cold winds and rough waters, spring usually brings smoother sea conditions and much more pleasant temperatures.
 This is reason enough to get on the water for a fishing trip.

 However, the real reason to go looking for big speckled trout in spring is that the fish really do bite.